razvan841/design-project-mdt/README.md

 # Experimental feature branch

+## Backend improvements

 In the repository you will find a branch called "experimental_features", which includes backend implementations for the following features:

 - fixes timeout bug (the system didn't correctly kill the execution process, so the container will remain in execution after the timeout)
+- fixed bug in result comparison: if the result is any type of list, the system would consider any differences in the list formatting as differences, resulting in failed test cases.

+  Example: `["a", "b", "c"]` != `["a","b","c"]` before the fix
 - support for configuring intervals in the TestCasesGenerator (the execute_code api route now can include a dict with intervals from which the random values are taken)
+- support for configuring result comparison: the user can choose for floats or double a specified margin of error (epsilon), thus minor discrepancies can be ignored
 - implementation of the Go Language
 - implementation of the C# Language

 Lists have not been implemented in Go unfortunately

 C# does have Lists implemented.
 For the language to work, the user is expected to only write the static method(not named `main`) and not create their own class.
 The user still has to include the libraries for their code.
 An example can be found in `\tests\C#\test_code.cs`

+## Frontend improvements

+TBD

 **WARNING!** This features might not be completely implemented or might cause bugs